The Difference Between an Investor and Trader

 And when it comes to human relationships, well, don’t discount traders too quickly.
 We might not have the patience of an investor-type over decades, but every day is new and it’s a much more exciting ride.

 Leave a comment below and tell me which you lean towards, trader or investor?
-There’s no right answer as we all have different personalities, strengths and weaknesses, but it’s good to be honest with yourself, and with me, if you want to become my next millionairestudent as brutal honesty and self-reflection have been key to my success just as they will be key to your success too!
+There’s no right answer as we all have different personalities, strengths, and weaknesses, but it’s good to be honest with yourself, and with me, if you want to become my next millionaire trading challenge student as brutal honesty and self-reflection have been key to my success just as they will be key to your success too!